Huwafili/Global-Superstore-Using-Excel-and-Tableau/README.md

 # 🌟 Global Superstore Analysis 📊

 Welcome to the **Global Superstore Analysis** project! 🛒✨ This project explores the rich **Global Superstore Dataset**, providing insights into sales, profits, and regional performance.
-Using **Excel** for initial exploration and **Tableau** for visualization, I’ve created an interactive dashboard that brings the data to life! 🌍📈
+Using **Excel** for initial exploration and **Tableau** for visualization, I have created an interactive dashboard that brings the data to life! 🌍📈

 ---